reclaim-the-stack/talos-manager/README.md

 Feel free to deploy the application using our published container images at https://hub.docker.com/r/reclaimthestack/talos-manager/tags

-Apart from deploying the application you'll also need to deploy a Postgres database and configure some ENV variables:
+Apart from deploying the application you'll also need to deploy a Postgres database and configure some ENV variables.
+Follow the SSH key and Heroku deployment instructions and apply the same ENV variables in whatever environment you're deploying on.

-- `DATABASE_URL` - a postgres URL for the postgresql database
-- `BASIC_AUTH_PASSWORD` - simple way of securing access to the application via HTTP basic auth
-- `HETZNER_CLOUD_API_TOKEN` - a read + write Hetzner cloud API token
-- `HOST` - the hostname on which you are deploying this app (eg. `talos-manager.yourdomain.com`)
-- `SSH_PRIVATE_KEY` - a private key used to connect to servers for bootstrapping, the public key must be added to Hetzner Robot as well as Hetzner Cloud with a name including `talos-manager`

 ### Creating an SSH key and upload to Hetzner